-No missing child has ever generated as much interest by the public and as much controversy in the way an investigation was carried out, we look in this article at how Madeleine McCann’s disappearance is mostly a case of ‘missing white woman syndrome‘.
+No missing child has ever generated as much interest by the public and as much controversy in the way an investigation was carried out, we look in this article at how Madeleine McCann’s disappearance raises serious and legitimate questions.

 It all started when a group of friends flew together for a short holiday to Praia Da Luz, a small resort town in Portugal, becoming known as the ‘Tapas 9’ (in reference to the food they were having the evening of the disappearance).